Renewable Data Centers: the Wave of the Future

-In 2014, U.S. data centers consumed 70 billion kilowatt hours of energy.
-This represented almost 2 percent of the United States entire electric consumption.
-The data center electric consumption growth projection is 4 percent more by 2020.
+In 2014, U.S. data centers consumed 70 billion kilowatt-hours of energy.
+This represented almost two percent of the United States’ entire electric consumption.
+The data center electric consumption growth projection is four percent more by 2020.

 Even with advancements in data storage technology, large quantities of electricity are necessary.
 This is why the future of data storage electricity generation is headed toward solar power.

 Among the most impactful data centers is Switch.
 This company has four data centers in the United States: All four powering many tech-intensive companies.

 Switch not only has taken large strides, but the company has transitioned to 100 percent renewable energy.
 One of these renewable sources is its Nevada solar-powered data center.

 Most solar farms used to power these data giants use mono-crystalline solar panels.
 However, this isn’t the only solar panel option to consider for data center power supply.
 There are several other solar panel technologies vying to compete with the highly efficient, mono-crystalline panel.

 In 2018, Switch built a gigawatt solar plant in Nevada.
 “Nevada enjoys the best solar window in the nation and so we Nevadans should not only be using solar for ourselves,” Said CEO and Founder of Switch, Rob Roy, “But exporting it throughout the Western U.S. to create new jobs, tax revenue, economic diversification, and raise energy independence.”
 This solar power plant has been the source of power for many of Switch’s customers.